-12. You’ll learn that London is full of bizarre food trends, and you’ll start hearing about things like this luxury McDonald’s and not even bat an eyelid.
+12. You’ll learn that London is full of bizarre food trends, and you’ll start hearing about things like these 12-foot noodles and not even bat an eyelid.
 (Here’s where to find London’s most weird and wonderful foods, if you’re interested.)

 13. The buttons on the tube doors serve no purpose, and people will laugh if you as much as raise a hand towards them.